 While our interconnectedness caused suffering this year through the spread of COVID-19, it also allowed us to respond quickly to the needs of people next door and around the world with relevant solutions, relief, and kindness.
 It allowed us to share resources and ideas, to encourage entire communities in their fight against the virus, and to recognize our heroes.
 As we look ahead, we’re mindful of our responsibility to our global neighbours and will remember how our interconnectedness has helped–and will help–us better share, grow and promote peace and equity.

-Takeaway 3: Innovative entrepreneurs are critical to the future of our existence
+Takeaway 3: Women are particularly vulnerable to the impacts of COVID-19

 Takeaway 4: Reliable data makes a huge difference